 The hut is not heated.
-It has an outhouse and a solar-powered light, and drinking water can be taken from the creek or lake year-round.
+It has an outhouse and a solar-powered light, and drinking water can be taken from the creek or lake year-round (sometimes by breaking the ice).
 For more information, see the VOC Wiki.

 Garibaldi Lake is reliably frozen at least from February through April, and this provides the main access to the hut.
 Park at the Rubble Creek trailhead and follow the trail to the lake.
 From the outflow, cross the lake south-eastwards (bearing 111°).
 Whiteout conditions and high winds can complicate the crossing, so bring a GPS or at least a compass.
 The hut is not visible from the lake: it can be found 70 m from the lakeshore behind a small moraine, just north of a large creek.
 The total distance is 13.5 km, with 1100 m elevation gain.

 Great weekend up at Burton Hut.
 Hut appeared to be in great shape and thanks to the previous party for bringing up mouse traps as we did not hear any mouse activity during our stay.

 Snow was consistent for skinning/skiing above the first switchback on the trail (although thin in places and the snowline appeared likely to climb quickly), and the lake was still in good travel condition with no sign of melting even around the creeks yet.
 We had some skin glopping when crossing the lake in the afternoon in bright sun and we found it quicker to remove skins and tour across without them.
 Our plan was to attempt Mt.
 Carr and Castle Towers but unfortunately whiteout conditions in the alpine made us turn back at the upper lake just before getting on to the glacier.